Faculty Mentoring Guidelines

 General Principles for Department Chairs, Mentors, Academic Leadership, and Junior Faculty Members

 HSPH considers mentoring a necessary component of a junior faculty member’s intellectual development and the foundation of a successful career in academic public health.

 The aim of mentoring is to provide advice on the range of topics relevant to scholarly performance and success, including research strategies, collaborations, teaching and student supervision, professional service, grant applications, article submissions, time management, and saying no.

-This document outlines the principles and process that will guide the formal mentoring of junior faculty at the Harvard School of Public Health.
+This webpage outlines the principles and process that will guide the formal mentoring of junior faculty at the Harvard School of Public Health.